ZoneMinder/zoneminder/README.txt

 this is now a configurable options (Options->System-> ZM_FILTER_EXECUTE_INTERVAL).
-Please read the help on this option for guidance on what values to use. o    FEATURE - A 'Filters' button has been added to the main console view allowing easier access to the filters view. o    FEATURE - Support for the HTTPS protocol has been added allowing streaming etc to function over secure links.
+Please read the help on this option for guidance on what values to use. o    FEATURE - A `Filters' button has been added to the main console view allowing easier access to the filters view. o    FEATURE - Support for the HTTPS protocol has been added allowing streaming etc to function over secure links.